 - The triceps, the anconeus, and the long extensors of the wrist are paralyzed - The patient is unable to extend the elbow joint, the wrist joint, and the fingers.
-Wristdrop / Hand drop, or flexion of the wrist - occurs as a result of the action of the unopposed flexor muscles of the wrist - Wristdrop is very disabling because one is unable to flex the fingers strongly for the purpose of firmly gripping an object with the wrist fully flexed - If the wrist and proximal phalanges are passively extended by holding them in position with the opposite hand, the middle and distal phalanges of the fingers can be extended by the action of the lumbricals and interossei, which are inserted into the extensor expansions. - The brachioradialis and supinator muscles are also paralyzed, but supination is still performed well by the biceps brachii
+Wristdrop, or flexion of the wrist - occurs as a result of the action of the unopposed flexor muscles of the wrist - Wristdrop is very disabling because one is unable to flex the fingers strongly for the purpose of firmly gripping an object with the wrist fully flexed - If the wrist and proximal phalanges are passively extended by holding them in position with the opposite hand, the middle and distal phalanges of the fingers can be extended by the action of the lumbricals and interossei, which are inserted into the extensor expansions. - The brachioradialis and supinator muscles are also paralyzed, but supination is still performed well by the biceps brachii

-Radial nerve lasion - Wrist drop, make sure by checking that there is no ultar or median nerve pulsy, which you can see if you gut them to rest their hands on a pillow - and one will see that they are unable to straighten their fingers, because the flexor action of the lubricals supplied by the ultar and motion nerve, are unopposed by the failed radial nerve supplied muscles.
+Radial nerve lesion - Whist drop, make sure by checking that there is no whar or median nerve pulsy, which you can see if you gut them to nest their hands on a pillow - and one will see that they are unable to straighten their fingers, because the flexor action of the lubricals supplied by the whar and median nerve.
+Eve unopposed by the failed radial nerve supplied muscles.